 Participation grades can be earned in the following ways: (i) attending class, (ii) correctly answering iClicker questions, and (iii) participating in class discussions.
-At the end of the academic year, if you facilitate learning in the classroom in a remarkable fashion, I reserve the right to boost your final grade commensurate with your contribution.
-You earn two marks for answering each question and two marks for the correct answer.
-This is transformed into a percentage that counts towards final participation grade.
+At the end of the academic year, if you facilitate learning in the classroom in a remarkable fashion, I reserve the right to boost your final grade.